 Among the songs Berlin wrote for the show but didn’t use was “God Bless America.”
 He thought it was too patriotic and set it aside.
-Then, 20 years later, Kate Smith’s manager asked Berlin for a song to mark the 20th anniversary of the end of World War I. She sang the song on her weekly radio show that year and it lifted a nation weary of depression and became a rallying cry during World War II.
+Then, 20 years later, Kate Smith’s manager asked Berlin for a song to mark the 20th anniversary of the end of World War I. She sang the song on her weekly radio show, lifting the spirits a nation weary of depression.
+The song became a rallying cry during World War II.
 A movement began to make the song America’s national anthem.
 Berlin donated his royalties from the song to benefit the Boy and Girl Scouts of America.

 In 1943, This Is the Army was released in order to increase the country’s morale during World War II.
-The film was based on Berlin’s 1942 Broadway musical by the same name and was directed by Ezra Stone, featuring Berlin himself and future President of the United States Ronald Reagan.
+The film was based on Berlin’s 1942 Broadway musical by the same name and was directed by Ezra Stone.
+It featured Berlin himself and a future president of the United States, Ronald Reagan.
 The movie made over nine million dollars, all of which was donated to Army Emergency Relief.
-In 1955, President Eisenhower awarded Berlin a Congressional Gold Medal for his patriotic musical contributions.
+In 1955, Berlin was awarded a Congressional Gold Medal for his patriotic musical contributions.

 Berlin Honored on Stamp While Still Alive!